 The Issuer's gross credit exposure includes lending-related and other credit risk and trading-related credit risk.
 Lending-related and other credit risk includes: loans and acceptances outstanding, undrawn commitments, and other exposures, including contingent liabilities such as letters of credit and guarantees, debt securities carried at fair value through other comprehensive income ("FVOCI") or amortized cost and deposits with financial institutions.
 Trading-related credit risk includes: Repo-style transactions, which include repurchase and reverse repurchase agreements and securities lending and borrowing transactions, and derivative amounts.
-The Issuer's gross credit risk exposure as at October 31, 2023 was C\$1,973,466 million.
-See the table "Credit Risk exposure by portfolio, sector and geography" on page 76 of the 2023 MD&A incorporated by reference in the Base Prospectus for further information.
+The Issuer's gross credit risk exposure as at October 31, 2024 was C\$2,106,770 million.
+See the table "Credit Risk exposure by portfolio, sector and geography" on page 80 of the 2024 MD&A incorporated by reference in the Base Prospectus for further information.

 Credit risk also includes (i) counterparty credit risk; and (ii) wrong-way risk.
 Counterparty credit risk is the risk that a party with whom the Issuer has entered into a financial or non-financial contract will fail to fulfil its contractual agreement and default on its obligation.
 It incorporates not only the contract's current value, but also considers how that value can move as market conditions change.
 Counterparty credit risk usually arises from trading-related derivative and repo-style transactions.
-Derivative transactions include forwards, futures, swaps and options, and can have underlying references that are either financial (e.g., interest rate, foreign exchange, credit or equity) or non-financial (e.g., precious metal and commodities).
-For more information on derivatives instruments and credit risk mitigation, see page 74 and Note 9 of the 2023 Audited Consolidated Financial Statements incorporated by reference into the Base Prospectus.
+Derivative transactions include forwards, futures, swaps and options, and can have underlying references that are either financial (e.g., interest rate, foreign exchange, credit or equity) or non-financial (e.g., precious metal or commodities).
+For more information on derivatives instruments and credit risk mitigation, see pages 78 to 79 and Note 9 of the 2024 Audited Consolidated Financial Statements incorporated by reference into the Base Prospectus.